b3mt3vi/bheh-sub-pwner/README.md

 - Outputs files to a folder desginated by user.
 - If the user doesn't specify a folder location, it creates one by default.
 - Ensures unique names of output files so they don't overwrite or append each other.
+- Piping directly into nmap for seamless workflow.

 # Requirements: